-Guide to Texture Mapping for 3D Artists
+A Brief Introduction to Texture mapping for 3D Artists

 What is Texture Mapping?